voyula/flower-species-recognition/README.md

 Flower species recognition on Tensorflow.

-#### You can educate an another image recognition model on this source.
+#### You can training an another image recognition model on this source.

 ## ⚡ Installation